Mary Pride: On child abuse and children's rights

+Pride offered no sources or specific examples for her claims.

+Pride has stated that Child Protective Services hotlines in the United States are the equivalent to the KGB in the USSR.

 Criticism

-Mitchell Stevens, a Hamilton College sociologist, has criticized Pride for exhibiting feminist values in her lifestyle much more than in what she espouses.
-Similarly, Frank Schaeffer, who was the agent for Pride's book The Way Home, wrote in 2015 that "[t]he irony was that Pride preached a dogmatic, stay-at-home, follow-your-man philosophy for other women while turning her lucrative home-schooling empire into a one-woman industry."
+Mitchell Stevens, a Hamilton College sociologist, has criticized Pride for exhibiting feminist values in her lifestyle much more than in how she writes and lives.
+Similarly, Frank Schaeffer, who was the literary agent for Pride's book The Way Home, wrote in 2015 that "the irony was that Pride preached a dogmatic, stay-at-home, follow-your-man philosophy for other women while turning her lucrative home-schooling empire into a one-woman industry."